-Other associate degrees and certificates may be awarded for programs which have requirements different from baccalaureate-oriented sequences or a primary objective other than transfer.
-Students in such programs wishing to transfer to Kansas regents universities are to be considered outside of the terms of this agreement.
+Other associate degrees and certificates may be awarded for programs which have requirements different from

 Students attempting to transfer into Technology, Engineering and Architecture programs are considered outside this agreement.
 It is recommended that 2 + 2 and 2 + 3 arrangements be developed for the above programs of study.